ansys/pyansys-geometry/doc/source/index.rst

             Contribute
             ^^^^^^^^^^

-            Read our specific contribution guide before add to the codebase or helping us to add translation or a flowchart to the documentation.
+            Read our specific contribution guide before collaborating to the codebase or helping us in documentation.

             +++
             .. button-link:: contributing.html